yi-yvonne-yu/5544/Lab2/README.md

 ## Sketches (30%)

-Before coding, I created several paper sketches to explore possible visualizations.
-Quantity and multivariate exploration were prioritized over polish.
-Each sketch addresses a specific question:

 1. **Scatterplot (Time vs. LAT, radius = LATU)**
    - *Question:* How has global land temperature changed over time, and when was uncertainty higher or lower?
    - *Why:* The y-axis shows temperature levels, the x-axis shows time, and the circle radius represents uncertainty.